 • Set up an appointment with me via eVisit.
 Click on the green button below that says eVisit.
 When you get there, you will be given three times of day options to talk to me.
 If none of those offered is right for you, you will have a chance to pick others.
 This conversation between us is not optional – we need to do this together as part of the nursing standard of care guidelines.
 The eVisit site will then ask you some basic questions about your health history, and it will also request your credit card information.
 While you are waiting for your appointment with me, you can call the University of Washington and ask them to send you the herpes western blot kit.
 You can tell them you are working with me.
 Their phone number is 206-685-6066.
 If you have your kit with you or it’s on its way when we talk, this will speed things up for you.

 • At the time and date you have chosen, you will go back into the eVisit website and enter the “waiting room.”
 I will join you and we will talk face to face for 20 minutes.
 If you, for some reason, absolutely cannot do the video format, we can do this via a phone call.
 Still, the video is my preferred method to do this.
 It is really important that you come into the site at the chosen time as there are often appointments booked back to back, and everyone deserves to start as on-time as possible.
-Please have the results of your previous IgG testing, if you have had one done.
+Please have the results of your previous IgG testing, if you have had one done and if at all possible, attach them to your evisit chart.
 I need the specific numbers of your results as well as the name of the laboratory that did the original testing and the date of your most recent test.
 I will also need the dates of your most recent sexual contacts, and if you know the herpes testing status of your partners, that will be even better.
 I will also ask you about any symptoms that you might have had.

 • I will ask for your permission to use the results of your most recent IgG test and your western blot results, in our study, with no identifying information about you.
-We hope you will participate in our study, both for your information and for details about the accuracy of these tests to help others in the future.
+We are able to help you get the western blot in your location because we are doing this as part of a research study.

 • In one to three weeks, with your permission, I will send you an email with the results of your western blot – it is an actual scan of the lab test result.
 The possible results are positive, negative, or indeterminate.
 There are no numbers associated with western blot results.
 Sometimes (about 8% of the time), the test cannot sort out your result, thus an indeterminate result.
 But we know how to resolve that, based on the timing of your most recent sexual exposures relative to the timing of the testing.
 It may require another test later.